 Table of Contents

-Individuals who are eligible for Medicare must enroll or be enrolled in a Medicare Part D plan.
+Individuals who are eligible for Medicare must enroll or be enrolled in a Medicare Part D plan or a Medicare Advantage plan that has prescription coverage.
 When filling a prescription, Medicare is the first payer, and costs not covered by Medicare are then eligible to be paid for by the Prescription Advantage program.

-For persons ineligible for Medicare, the program helps with prescription costs directly, requiring only small deductibles or co-payments from the program participant.
+For persons ineligible for Medicare, the program serves as the individual’s primary coverage for prescription drugs.
+It helps with prescription costs directly, requiring only small deductibles or co-payments from the program participant.

 There is also an annual maximum out-of-pocket spending amount set for individuals enrolled in this program, regardless of whether they are Medicare eligible or not.